IamAnandMahato/Mini-Project/Flames Calculator/readme.md

 <h1>FLAMES Calculator</h1>

 FLAMES is a popular game that stands for Friends, Lovers, Affection, Marriage, Enemies, and Siblings.
 It’s a fun way to predict the relationship outcome based on the names of two individuals.
 This project is a simple implementation of the FLAMES game calculator that takes two names as input and gives a result based on the FLAMES logic.
+This project provides a web-based FLAMES calculator built with HTML, CSS, and JavaScript.

 <h1>Features</h1>